braveg1rl/promised-builtins/README.md

 promisedString.then (string) -> console.log string
 ```

 Promised builtins act as builtins as much as they can.
 When you call a method on them, they return another promised builtin.
+For example:

 ```coffee
 promisedWords = promisedString.split(", ")